jssteinberg/utdanningno-designsystem-how-to/README.md

-# How to use the design system of Utdanning.no
+# How to use Utdanning.no design system

-*Utdanning.no designsystem is still in beta.*
+*Utdanning.no design system is still in beta.*

 (Some -- all at the moment) packages require authentication.
 Private NPM packages are published via Github Packages (based on https://andreybleme.com/2020-05-31/hosting-private-npm-packages-for-free).

 ## How to install:

 1. To authenticate, you need a personal access token on Github with the scope: **read:packages**.
-Use locally in next step.
+Use it locally -- next step.

-2. Add this to your "~/.npmrc" local file must look like:
+2. Add this to your local "~/.npmrc" file:

 	```
 	registry=https://registry.npmjs.org/